-Prior to starting any course, all new students, faculty, and staff must take Banyan Tree 101 (BT101), unless it has been completed within one year or the student has been enrolled in a FNU program within a year.
+Upon Admission to a new academic program or readmission to a program from which the student previously withdrewPrior to starting any course, all-new students, faculty, and staff must take Banyan Tree 101 (BT101)., unless it has been completed within one year or the student has been enrolled in a FNU program within a year.
 BT101 must be retaken if there has been a new version of the Banyan Tree since the student was actively enrolled.
-The BT101 course teaches electronic communication skills that are essential to success at FNU.
+The BT101 course is customized to address the orientation needs for each program type: non-matric, MSN, PGC, DNP.
+BT101 provides details on Frontier Bound Orientation, prepares students for the FNU online learning environment, disseminates tips and skills for academic success, and facilitates mandatory content for all FNU students. teaches electronic communication skills that are essential to success at FNU.